 Creating clean and consistent project files

-With .NET 6 Directory.Build.props and Directory.Package.props were introduced.
+With .NET 6 Directory.Build.props and Directory.Packages.props were introduced.
 The names almost speak for themselves.
 These files contain directory wide build and packages properties.
 These files can be created in the top level of your solution folder.
 Typically placed where the sln file is stored.

 Things like TargetFramework and ImplicitUSings can be set in the Directory.Build.props as below.